threefoldtech/js-sdk/docs/vdc/vdc_dashboard.md

 - The `VDC dashboard` is the end user interface, where the user can interact with their VDC Settings and Marketplace.

+## Requirement
+- At lest One VDC instance configured on the machine.

 ## The VDC dashboard architecture
 ```
   ├── chats